CMakePP/CMinx/docs/source/developer/dependencies.rst

 order to extract documentation from CMake scripts, and to integrate well with existing CMake workflows, CMinx needs to know about CMake.

-The minimum version of CMake required by CMinx is 3.14.
+The minimum version of CMake required by CMinx is 3.14 on account of needing the ``FetchContent_MakeAvailable`` command.

 ******
 Python